taulantkoka/taulantkoka.github.io/_pages/about.md

 I’m drawn to problems where sheer computational power isn't enough.
 Most of my research involves developing algorithms that can handle sparse signals and messy measurements under strict memory and reliability constraints.
 In practice, this means balancing theoretical guarantees with high-performance implementation in C++ and Python.

+### The Path Here

+I grew up in Germany, did my B.Sc. and M.Sc. at TU Darmstadt in Electrical Engineering, and took detours to Aalto University in Finland and EPFL in Switzerland along the way.
+At EPFL I joined the LCAV lab and wrote my thesis in collaboration with the Swiss Data Science Center (SDSC).
+After that I spent a few months as an intern at the SDSC Hub at the Paul Scherrer Institute, before I returned to Darmstadt to start my PhD in late 2022.

 ### What I Work On

 **High-Dimensional Variable Selection**---